 Possible open Board positions include:

-Amanda began singing as a small child, her parents might say from the day she was born.
-Amanda began by singing in the kitchen with her family, and began to sing at special events in church.
-Amanda has always had a great love of music.
-She began singing with LCS in 2003 and found it to be a great outlet for singing as well as a community.
-Amanda is now a member of the board.
-“I want to give back for all the years that this group has given to me.”
-Amanda in her sparse spare time provides social media information and advertising for the organization.
-She is also a student of Aerospace Engineering at Colorado State University, teaches and loves motorcycle riding, and takes frequent road trips.
+Amanda began singing as a small child, and has always had a great love of music.
+She joined LCS in 2003, and found it to be a great outlet for singing, as well as a community.
+As a member of the board, Amanda hopes to give back to LCS.
+Using her sparse spare time, she provides social media information and promotion for the organization.
+She is currently a student of Aerospace Engineering at Colorado State University and an advanced motorcycle riding coach.